 The Home and Business Decorating Contest requires a registration form which will be available on this website.
 Decorated Homes are judged by out-of-town judges in Most Patriotic, Attractive, Creative, and Original categories and an award for the best Decorated Business.

 Our day begins at 7:30 am at Euclid Ave. and Mt.
-Vernon St. with a Flag Raising Ceremony by the Boy and Girl Scouts.
+Vernon St. with the reading of the Declaration of Independence and then at 7:45, the Flag Raising Ceremony by the Boy and Girl Scouts.
 Fire Department and Emergency Units present their personnel and equipment for inspection.

 The Baby & Youth Parade, first of two parades, begins at 9am at Poplar St. and Euclid Ave..
 Honor students lead the parade.
 This parade consists of village and visiting children, who walk, ride in decorated carriages, elaborate floats or personally decorated bicycles.
 You will see red, white, blue and lots of patriotism on this day.
 Prizes are awarded and a grand time is had by all.
 This year's theme will be "WHEN RIDGEFIELD PARK WISHES UPON A STAR.....CELEBRATING